Materials-Consortia/OPTIMADE/optimade.rst

 immutable\_id
 ~~~~~~~~~~~~~

-- **Description**: The entry's immutable ID (e.g., an UUID).
+- **Description**: The entry's immutable ID (e.g., a UUID).
 This is important for databases having preferred IDs that point to "the latest version" of a record, but still offer access to older variants.
 This ID maps to the version-specific record, in case it changes in the future.
 - **Type**: string.
 - **Requirements/Conventions**: